 Profile of Chief Public Attorney

-Her remarkable feat as lingkod bayan, has also been acknowledged abroad and beyond the confines of the Philippine government bureaucracy.
-She was conferred the 2013 Most Outstanding Filipino Woman in the Field of Legal Jurisprudence for Public Good, the2012 Outstanding in Public Service and Legal Jurisprudence Award and the 2011 Most Outstanding Public Servant Award by the California, USA-based Gawad Amerika Foundation.
-Recently, on September 29, 2013, COMGUILD, an organization which closely coordinates with students and academicians through its organized seminars, conferred on her the Outstanding Public Servant Award in Legal Assistance.
-Earlier, on August 2, 2013,a well-knownnon-governmental organization, the Volunteers Against Crime and Corruption (VACC) gave her a Special Award for Government Service during its 15th Founding Anniversary.
+Her remarkable feat as lingkod bayan, has also been acknowledged abroad.
+She was conferred the 2013 Most Outstanding Filipino Woman in the Field of Legal Jurisprudence for Public Good Award, the 2012 Outstanding in Public Service and Legal Jurisprudence Award, and the 2011 Most Outstanding Public Servant Award by the California, USA-based Gawad Amerika Foundation.

-Being a dedicated mentor of her law students at the Ateneo de Manila University and the approval of the “PAO bill” into Republic Act No. 9406, the law that elevated the PAO to an independent and autonomous office which Chief Acosta tirelessly worked and lobbied for, shine brightly in her roster of legacies in public service, legal aid and human rights advocacy.
+Being a dedicated mentor of her law students and the approval of the “PAO bill” into Republic Act No. 9406, the law that elevated the PAO to an independent and autonomous office, which Chief Acosta tirelessly worked and lobbied for, shine brightly in her roster of legacies in public service, legal aid and human rights advocacy.

 La Salle Institute of Governance, Supreme Court of the